openshift/enhancements/enhancements/ingress/custom-route-configuration.md

 #### Cluster-admin wants to customize a route
 To use this, a cluster-admin would
-1. Either read docs to find the namespace,name tuples or look at an existing cluster and read ingresses.config.openshift.io.
+1. Either read docs to find the namespace, name tuples or look at an existing cluster and read ingresses.config.openshift.io.
 2. Create the serving cert/key pair secret in ns/openshift-config
 3. Create an entry in `ingresses.config.openshift.io.spec.componentRouteSpec` for their customization
 4. Wait to see the corresponding change in status.

 #### Story 2